Here All Along: Finding Meaning, Spirituality, and a Deeper Connection to Life--in Judaism (After Finally Choosing to Look There)

 Time: Tuesdays,12:00 - 1:00 pm PT

 How: Join us for the session(s) of your choice for a fee of $20/session.
-Get details on and register for the February 21 session here.
+Contact Rabbi Bridget Wynne for more information.

 Get the book: You can purchase it at a local bookstore, order it online, or borrow it from a library.

-"Sarah Hurwitz writes beautifully about her journey from Hebrew school dropout to thoughtful commentator on her heritage.
+"Sarah Hurwitz writes beautifully about her journey from a Hebrew school dropout to a thoughtful commentator on her heritage.
 She shows how this system of thought, founded in the time of shepherds, can be surprisingly relevant to modern life, with wisdom on such contemporary topics as mindfulness, gratitude, work/life balance, and politics.
-I recommend this book to all..."--A. J. Jacobs, New York Times bestselling co-author of The Year of Living Biblically
+I recommend this book to all..." - A. J. Jacobs, New York Times bestselling co-author of The Year of Living Biblically